Tariffs and regulations

 In cases where the transaction value method cannot be used (e.g. where there is a relationship between the importer and exporter that might influence the value), one of the following methods of valuation will be used, in order:

 - deductive value

 - flexible value.

-The importer of commercial goods into Laos is responsible for the self-assessment of the duty and tax liabilities on all goods imported.
-The importer or authorised agent must prepare all necessary documents for presentation to customs.
+- The importer of commercial goods into Laos is responsible for the self-assessment of the duty and tax liabilities on all goods imported.
+This means that the importer or his authorised agent must prepare all necessary documents for presentation to customs.

 - narcotic drugs

 - psychotropic substances

 - hazardous chemical substances